How are contest locations selected?

 How are scores calculated?

 for many years to master this art.
 The scoring process

 is based on learning theory.
-The highest scoring units challenge performers
+The highest scoring units

-the performers are being challenged to master.
+are being challenged to master.
 There are multiple captions

-to each activity, and each caption is divided into
+to each activity, and each caption is divided into two

 on how well the show is designed relative to the performers'